Late Ordovician mass extinction: Early Hirnantian anoxia

 Some geologists have argued that anoxia played a role in the first extinction pulse, though this hypothesis is controversial.
 In the early Hirnantian, shallow-water sediments throughout the world experience a large positive excursion in the δ34S ratio of buried pyrite.
 This ratio indicates that shallow-water pyrite which formed at the beginning of the glaciation had a decreased proportion of 32S, a common lightweight isotope of sulfur.
 32S in the seawater could hypothetically be used up by extensive deep-sea pyrite deposition.
 The Ordovician ocean also had very low levels of sulfate, a nutrient which would otherwise resupply 32S from the land.
 Pyrite forms most easily in anoxic and euxinic environments, while better oxygenation encourages the formation of gypsum instead.
 As a result, anoxia and euxinia would need to be common in the deep sea to produce enough pyrite to shift the δ34S ratio.

+Thallium isotope ratios can also be used as indicators of anoxia.
+A major positive ε205Tl excursion in the late Katian, just before the Katian–Hirnantian boundary, likely reflects a global enlargement of oxygen minimum zones.
+During the late Katian, thallium isotopic perturbations indicating proliferation of anoxic waters notably preceded the appearance of other geochemical indicators of the expansion of anoxia.

 A more direct proxy for anoxic conditions is FeHR/FeT.
 This ratio describes the comparative abundance of highly reactive iron compounds which are only stable without oxygen.
 Most geological sections corresponding to the beginning of the Hirnantian glaciation have FeHR/FeT below 0.38, indicating oxygenated waters.
-However, higher FeHR/FeT values are known from a few deep-water early Hirnantian sequences found in Nevada and China.
+However, higher FeHR/FeT values are known from a few deep-water early Hirnantian sequences found in China and Nevada.
+Elevated FePy/FeHR values have also been found in association with LOMEI-1, including ones above 0.8 that are tell-tale indicators of euxinia.

 Glaciation could conceivably trigger anoxic conditions, albeit indirectly.
 If continental shelves are exposed by falling sea levels, then organic surface runoff flows into deeper oceanic basins.
 The organic matter would have more time to leach out phosphate and other nutrients before being deposited on the seabed.
 Increased phosphate concentration in the seawater would lead to eutrophication and then anoxia.
 Deep-water anoxia and euxinia would impact deep-water benthic fauna, as expected for the first pulse of extinction.
 Chemical cycle disturbances would also steepen the chemocline, restricting the habitable zone of planktonic fauna which also go extinct in the first pulse.
 This scenario is congruent with both organic carbon isotope excursions and general extinction patterns observed in the first pulse.